Moving an aircraft to the N (USA) registration

 EASA have stated on various occassions (2004, local copy) that they wish to bring foreign-reg planes under its maintenance regime (rather than evict them).
 This appears to mean that an N-reg owner might be able to remain N-reg but would have to maintain his aircraft to some local maintenance regime.
 This leads to the question of how one could subject an aircraft to an EASA maintenance regime without concurrently subjecting it (and everything inside it) to an EASA certification regime!

-My view is that EASA will eventually have to accept FAA licensing and certification completely (perhaps via a "reasonable" conversion route, to save face) and this will cause the European N-reg scene to gradually dry up without creating major controversy or political difficulties.
+My view is that, in the long term, EASA will have to accept FAA licensing and certification completely (perhaps via a "reasonable" conversion route, to save face) and this will cause the European N-reg scene to gradually dry up without creating major controversy or political difficulties.
 Certainly, if EASA managed to put together an IR which is as sensible (in the various aspects) as the FAA one, few pilots would bother to be on the N-reg.
 But it's equally possible that nothing at all will happen and we will all end our flying careers with the N-reg option still around.

 EASA has also proposed to introduce a Europe-wide pilot license, called the LAPL, with the possibility of attaching an IR to it.
 This is an astonishing proposal and some of the text is very frank in its assessment of why GA in Europe is stangating while GA in the USA is doing well.
 However, it may be too much for some States' regulators to swallow in one piece.
 Indeed, in late 2007 the committee charged with drafting the LAPL requirements voted to exclude any possibility of an IFR option on the LAPL - an obvious move to placate the "old guard" airline pilot / ATC union opposition to any watering down of the IR.
 EASA however does favour a more accessible IFR privilege and at time of writing (April 2008) are setting up another committee charged with revisiting the whole private IFR issue.